evkx/evkx.github.io/content/technology/platforms/_index.md

 ## Hybrid

-Manufacturers design hybrid platforms to accommodate different types of powertrains, such as ICE, plug-in hybrid, or pure electric.
+Legacy automakers with a large customer base often design hybrid platforms to accommodate different types of powertrains, such as ICE, plug-in hybrid, or pure electric.
 This approach gives carmakers more flexibility to adjust to market demand and customer preferences.
 However, it also has some disadvantages, such as:

 - Increased complexity: Hybrid platforms must account for various scenarios and configurations, which may increase the engineering and manufacturing challenges.
 - Reduced optimization: Hybrid platforms must balance the trade-offs between different powertrains, which may prevent them from achieving the best possible performance or range for each type.
+This could be needing to have a larger front to fit a ICE engine or shorter wheelbase because of ICE motor.
 - Higher weight: Hybrid platforms must carry extra components and systems for different powertrains, which may add to the vehicle’s weight and reduce efficiency.

 Some examples of EVs that use hybrid platforms are: